dfinity/interface-spec/spec/index.md

 #### On Low Wasm Memory {#on-low-wasm-memory}

-A canister can export a function with the name `canister_on_low_wasm_memory`, which is scheduled whenever the canister's remaining wasm memory size in bytes falls from above a threshold `t` to < `t`.
+A canister can export a function with the name `canister_on_low_wasm_memory`, which is scheduled whenever the canister's remaining wasm memory size in bytes falls from above a threshold `t` to strictly less than `t`.
 The threshold `t` can be defined in the [canister's settings](#ic-canister_status) and by default it is set to 0.

 :::note